mnms/docs/docs/install-fbctl.md

 In '${FBPATH}/.flashbase/config', you can modify 'base_directory'.

-If you logs in fbctl normally, fbctl starts on last visited cluster.
+If you logs in FBCTL normally, FBCTL starts on last visited cluster.
 In case of first login, '-' is shown instead of cluster number.